nup002/Mathboard/docs/first_setup.md

 2) Set the OS switch on the back of your Mathpad to the WINDOWS position
 3)
 > [!TIP]
-> If you cannot install WinCompose, for example if your computer is managed by at IT department and you
+> If you cannot install WinCompose, for example if your computer is managed by an IT department and you
 > lack administrator rights, use the [portable executable](https://github.com/samhocevar/wincompose/releases/download/v0.9.11/WinCompose-Setup-0.9.11.exe).
 >
 >